TheGreatGeek25/ByteNote/README.md

   * NOTE: only tested with java 8.

 ##How to use
-Open the .jar by double clicking, or run the program from the command ling with no parameters.
+Open the .jar by double clicking, or run the program from the command line with no parameters, or with the path to the Note File you want to open.